codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a pig and a pineapple?
-A porky pine
+Americans can't switch from pounds to kilograms overnight.
+That would cause mass confusion.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+Which computer hardware device provides an interface for all other connected devices to communicate?
- 1. Utopic Unicorn
+ 1. Random Access Memory
- 2. Trusty Tahr
+ 2. Hard Disk Drive
- 3. Wily Werewolf
+ 3. Central Processing Unit
- 4. Mystic Mansion
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Motherboard
 </details>